geerlingguy/ansible-role-phpmyadmin/README.md

     phpmyadmin_config_file: /etc/phpmyadmin/config.inc.php

 The path to the phpMyAdmin config file.
+Platform specific values are defined in role vars directory.

+    phpmyadmin_use_default_config: true

+Whether to use the included default phpMyAdmin config file, defined with the following variables.
+Set this to `false` and copy your own `config.inc.php` file into the `phpmyadmin_config_path` if you'd like to use a more complicated setup.
+If this variable is set to `true`, all other configuration will be taken from phpMyAdmin's own [default config](https://docs.phpmyadmin.net/en/latest/config.html).

 Available variables are listed below, along with default values (see `defaults/main.yml`):